 On the other hand, I did like Another Earth in terms of the indie film it sets out to be.
 At its heart, it is a film about loneliness and the search for redemption for terrible crimes.
 Mike Cahill sets the film up and simply lets the two actors, Brit Marling and William Mapother, tell the story.
 As with most indie films, Cahill shoots using a digital camera, often leaving the ragged and handheld camerawork to stand as it is.
 Both the interiors of the houses and the wintry locations in effect serve as a bare stage for the two of the actors to play things out.
 And well played and often affecting this becomes.
 The drama has a low-key naturalism and lacks any kind of rehearsed falseness, all to modestly effective ends.

-Brit Marling next went onto write and star in the environmental activism thriller The East (2013) and the enigmatic sf tv series The OA (2016-9) and A Murder at the End of the World (2023).
+Brit Marling next went onto write and star in the environmental activism thriller The East (2013), followed by the enigmatic sf tv series The OA (2016-9) and A Murder at the End of the World (2023).
 Mike Cahill subsequently returned with the science-fiction film I Origins (2014), which he wrote and directed solo but with Brit Marling playing the female lead, and the Virtual Reality film Bliss (2021).